 - Some graduate programs may require summer enrollment.

-- The WVU Libraries offer summer library privileges at no charge to WVU students who were enrolled in the prior spring term or have pre-registered for the upcoming fall term.
-Students meeting either of these criteria are eligible for all of the library services that are available to them during the regular academic year.
+- Use the library.
+The WVU Libraries offer summer library privileges at no charge to WVU students who were enrolled in the prior spring term or have pre-registered for the upcoming fall term.

-- Continuing students with an established service relationship with the WELLWVU Carruth Center for Counseling and Psychological Services may be allowed to continue those services during the summer even if they are not enrolled.
+- Continue your wellness services.
+Students who have an established relationship with the WELLWVU Carruth Center for Counseling and Psychological Services may be allowed to continue those services during the summer even if they are not enrolled.

-- Students do not need to be enrolled in the summer to use their Mountaineer Card for free Mountain Line bus service.
+- Get around town on the Mountain Bus.
+Students do not need to be enrolled in the summer to use their Mountaineer Card for free Mountain Line bus service.

-- Graduate assistants who are funded by research grants may be required to enroll in more than 1 credit because their tuition waiver from the University is considered to be part of the cost share for the grant.
-These students should check with their supervisors to ensure that they enroll for the required number of credits.
+- Graduate assistants who are funded by research grants may be required to enroll in more than 1 credit because their tuition waiver from the University is part of the cost share for the grant.
+Students should check with their supervisors to ensure that they enroll for the required number of credits.